 The revenue picture for the 2013-14 school year has improved somewhat compared with recent years.
 In the late spring and early summer, several important changes for the 2013-14 school year were implemented and the planning of others began.
 The paragraphs below describe three of these initiatives.

 Due to some increases in enrollment since the June projections, all three grade-configuration components of the District (K-6, 7-8 and 9-12) now have more faculty positions allocated than were projected for the 2013-14 school year.
 In the next few weeks, I will be increasing by at least 50% the present $100,000 line item for classified and certificated hourly staff, designed to support our elementary school teachers, predominantly in grades K-3.
-When all of the additional staffing costs have been infused into the 2013-14 District Budget, Ms. Danni Pusatere, our District financial administrator, and I will analyze whether we can afford the expenditure required to reduce the number of furlough days for staff by a third day.
+When these additional staffing costs have been infused into the 2013-14 District Budget, Ms. Danni Pusatere, our District financial administrator, and I will analyze whether we can afford the expenditure required to reduce the number of furlough days for staff by a third day.
 On June 4, 2013, the Board of Education approved the reduction of two furlough days in the 2013-14 school year, thus returning one student instructional day and one staff development day to the school year calendar.
 The third day would be scheduled as another student attendance day.

 In the academic arena, the 2013-14 school year represents the transition period away from the California Standards Tests to the enactment of significant changes in teaching and learning represented by the Common Core State Standards (CCSS).
 While it is unclear at this juncture what portion of the longstanding testing program will be retained in the spring of 2014, it is clear that during this school year our District will focus heavily on preparing for the full implementation of CCSS in the fall of 2014.
 In my opinion, CCSS is a very significant and positive step forward for the education of our students.
 I am excited to work with the staff on the complex challenges ahead.